Are you thinking of getting an OBD2 code scanner to read the trouble codes from your car at home?

 16. Autel Maxisys Pro MS908 – Best Professional Automotive Diagnostic Scanner

 In the last place on this list, you will find the Autel MaxiSys Pro MS908 scanner.
-But the last place in the list is not because that the scanner is terrible.
+But the last place in the list is not because the scanner is terrible.
 This scanner is the best scanner you can find in this list.
 Why I placed this scanner at the bottom of the list is mostly because the most average car owner does not want to spend that amount of money on an OBD2 scanner.

 This scanner is the perfect scanner for small to mid-sized workshops that want a scanner with all the functions they need and the ability to read the most cars on the market.